Pretty-Good-Freedom-Tech/bounties/brainstorm-product-overview.md

 Goal will be to validate the product and to answer the above tech stack questions, determine costs, flesh out a business plan.

-Engage neo4j experts to create neo4j nostr relay and answer the above questions. v0.1 kind 1.
-Follows.
-Calculates PageRank. v0.2. kinds 3, 1000.
+Engage neo4j experts to create neo4j nostr relay and answer the above questions for each of these versions:

+- v0.1 neo4j only. kind 1 only. node types: NostrUsers.
+Relationship type: FOLLOWS. relay connection will be by websocket.
+Calculates PageRank, dos, verified follows.
+- v0.2. kinds 3, 1000.
 Follows, Mutes, Reports.
+Calculates GrapeRank.
-Calculates GrapeRank. v0.3. content kinds, organized into a Knowledge Graph
+- v1.0. all desired event kinds, organized into a mature Knowledge Graph

+Each version will be neo4j only and will connect to relay via websocket.
+Relay will be added to instance if/when necessary to achieve faster data synchronization.

 ## Data throughput